Join Finsbury Park Singers

 Finsbury Park and Arsenal are the closest tube stations – both are walkable.
 We are also walking distance from Drayton Park train station.
 Busses 4, 19, 106 and 236 stop nearby.
 For those travelling by car there may be street parking nearby but we can’t guarantee this.

-The termly cost in Spring 2022 is £105.
+The termly cost in Summer 2022 is £105.
 Fees help to pay for the cost of music scores, venue hire, concerts, pianist when required, MP3s etc.

 Membership is paid at the start of each term.
 Payment cannot be made weekly as valuable rehearsal time will be taken up taking payments and giving change.
 It also encourages higher attendance, effective rehearsals and better ensemble.

 Please note – there are no refunds on membership fees.
 Please ensure you can commit to the majority of the weekly rehearsals before signing up.
-New members are able to attend a free taster session before they join.
+New members are able to book a taster session before they join.

 Occasionally you may be asked to pay a deposit for certain pieces of sheet music, which is returned at the end of term.